enzoodev/weather-app/README.md

 ## 🛠️ Technologies Used

-- **React Native**: A framework for building native apps using React.
+- **React Native**: A framework for building native apps using React, enabling a rich mobile experience.
-- **Expo**: A framework and platform for universal React applications.
+- **Expo**: A framework and platform for universal React applications, streamlining development and deployment.
-- **TypeScript**: A superset of JavaScript that adds static typing to the code.
+- **TypeScript**: A superset of JavaScript that adds static typing, improving code quality and maintainability.
-- **Zustand**: A small, fast, and scalable bearbones state-management solution.
+- **Redux**: A predictable state container for JavaScript apps, facilitating the management of application state across components.
+- **React Navigation**: A library for routing and navigation in React Native apps, enabling seamless transitions between screens.
+- **React Hook Form**: A library for managing form state and validation, allowing for easy integration of form controls and enhancing performance by reducing re-renders.
+- **Yup**: A JavaScript schema builder for validating and parsing user input, used in conjunction with React Hook Form to ensure data integrity and provide user-friendly error messages.
+- **Styled Components**: A library for styling React components with tagged template literals, enhancing the visual presentation of the app.
+- **React Native MMKV**: A fast key-value storage library for React Native, used for persisting data locally.
+- **i18next**: A powerful internationalization framework for JavaScript, enabling multilingual support in the application.
+- **Jest**: A JavaScript testing framework for unit testing, ensuring code quality and reliability.

 ## ⚙️ Features

-- **Data Fetching**: Fetch and display real-time floating rates from an external API using Axios.
+- **Data Fetching**: Fetch and display live weather data from an external API, providing users with up-to-date information.
-- **State Management**: Utilize Zustand for managing application state efficiently.
+- **State Management**: Use Redux and Redux Toolkit for efficient state management, with React Native MMKV providing fast and persistent local storage.
-- **Responsive Design**: Adapts to various screen sizes, providing an optimal experience across devices.
+- **Dynamic Routing**: Implement React Navigation to create a smooth and intuitive navigation experience across the app’s screens.
+- **Form Validation**: Combine React Hook Form with Yup for robust form validation, ensuring that user inputs are properly validated, enhancing user experience and data integrity.
-- **Async Storage**: Persist data locally using Async Storage for offline access and faster load times.
+- **Persistent Storage**: Store user preferences and application data locally using React Native MMKV for quick access and offline support.
+- **Localization Support**: Implement i18next for multilingual support, making the app accessible to a wider audience.
+- **Animation Effects**: Leverage React Native Reanimated for smooth transitions and animations, enhancing the overall user interface.
+- **Unit Testing**: Ensure code quality with unit tests using Jest and React Native Testing Library, verifying component functionality and behavior.

 ## 📦 Project Structure